jingwenzhang1118/jingwenzhang1118/visuals.md

 <h3 class="fighd">CSR Performance over time by Gender</h3>

 - Many literature document that females and males make decisions differently due to their differences in characteristics.
+Some papers suggest that females are likely more socially responsible.
 - Here I show that firms run by female CEOs on average have better CSR performance than firms run by male CEOs.
 - However, the differences reduced over time, as the CSR performance under the operation of male CEOs kept increasing.